the-turing-way/the-turing-way/book/content/outreach/04/Communicating_Effectively.md

 Note that these questions will require you to fill in many background details, but by first specifying the main message, you can be judicious as to which details are necessary for someone to understand your results and how it can be connected to things that they care about.

 Once you have thought through these details in advance, it is a good idea to practice describing your work to people within your target audience and elicit feedback as to how understandable your message was and to point out areas of confusion or places where technical jargon may have crept into the discussion.
-By repeately speaking to target audience members, you can dramatically improve this skill and your ability to transmit your research results beyond your peers.
+By repeatedly speaking to target audience members, you can dramatically improve this skill and your ability to transmit your research results beyond your peers.

 ## Written Communication

 Another common way to disseminate research results is in writing.
-Avenues for written communcation span social media, blog posts, press releases, and articles in the news media.
+Avenues for written communication span social media, blog posts, press releases, and articles in the news media.
 However, in many cases, a journalist or institutional communications officer may be writing the actual document based on an oral discussion or comments provided in writing.
 Many of the same principles described above apply to written communication: you need to think like a journalist and write following an 'inverted pyramid' structure, which differs from the standard flow of standard technical writing.

 Many of the same questions you should ask yourself to distill your message described in the oral communication section apply equally well to writing.
-An important first step is to idenify your audience and what matters to them, and then craft your message to align with their stake in the problem.
-Then, defining the core message and the relevant auxillary details will help you determine how to best present your findings.
+An important first step is to identify your audience and what matters to them, and then craft your message to align with their stake in the problem.
+Then, defining the core message and the relevant auxiliary details will help you determine how to best present your findings.

 However, in some cases writing allows for more details to be transmitted than in short oral presentations -- for instance, press releases often have space for more details than a short oral interview, and so you will need to think about whether or not specific details are relevant given the amount of space involved.
 Therefore, you may need to revisit the questions above multiple times to ensure that the correct level of detail is given for a particular audience and the length of the document.